Receiver of Taxes FAQ

 Yes.
 New homeowners and taxpayers who have paid off their mortgage should contact this office as soon as possible so that we can update our tax billing records.
 Failure to notify the tax office timely may result in your having to pay penalty for a late tax payment.
 Do NOT assume your attorney or financial institution will notify this office.
 You may click here for the New Owner/Mortgage Satisfaction form.

 When you call you will be asked for your property description so that we can access your records.
 A property description consists of a School District, Section, Block and Lot(s) numbers.
-For taxpayers owning a condominium, a Building and Unit number is also required.
-You can find your property description on your property deed or by contacting the County Dept. of Assessment at (516) 571-2663.
+For taxpayers who own a condominium, a Building and Unit number is also required.
+You may find your property description on your property deed, you may search for it online using Nassau County’s Land Record Viewer at https://lrv.nassaucountyny.gov, or you may call the Nassau County Department of Assessment at (516) 571-2663 for assistance.
 Please note that it is the homeowner's responsibility to verify that they are supplying this office with their correct property description in accordance with the Nassau County Tax map.

 You may pay your School taxes in the Receiver's Office up-to-and-including May 31st.
 The General taxes can be paid up-to-and-including August 31st.
 If you do not pay your taxes by these dates, your payment must be made directly to the Nassau County Treasurer, 1 West Street, Mineola, NY 11501, phone (516) 571-2090.